 Before commencing, ensure that the user account that is logged in has an Operations Manager role.

-Use View Cylinder Progress Logs command from the Workflow Menu.
-Select the following cylinder from the list shown:
+Use Search command from the Orders Menu.
+Click on View Cylinder Info to see the cylinders under this order.
+Click View Progress link of the following cylinder from the cylinder list shown:

 Cylinder ID: 45321-5425